The simplest method to track Google Ad campaigns in Hubspot CRM

 One of the problems with using other raw UTM capturing tools is that your data can get messy over time, which makes it challenging to run accurate reports.

-For instance, some of your Google Ads campaigns are tagged with UTM_Source= Google.com (capital T), others with UTM_Source= google (lowercase, no domain), and others with UTM_Source= adwords.
+For instance, imagine some of your Google Ads campaigns are tagged with UTM_Source= Google.com (capital T), others with UTM_Source= google (lowercase, no domain), and others with UTM_Source= adwords.

 4. Records landing page data